Kirovo/Less3/README.md

 You can import it on Postman it will open a ProjectLess3 Collection that you can use to test endpoints of the application.

+## Docker

+A Docker file is as well provided and usable but total OPTIONAL.
+The docker-compose.yml is not used.